UPDATE JULY 2018:

 9: 1 sc in every st = 12 – fill with stuffing

-Finish off and cut the thread so that you have a long enough tail to sew on the arms with.
+Finish off and leave a long tail to sew on the arms with.
 You do not need to fill the arms with any more stuffing after row 9, because the smaller ends of the arms should be quite flat, so that they lay neatly under the head.

-After you’ve made 16 rounds of this, you can add an edging.
-Either make 1 hdc in every stitch, to get a normal edge, or you can make a more wavey one that I have made:
+After you’ve made 16 rounds of this, you can add an edge.
+Either make 1 hdc in every stitch to get a straight edge, or you can make a more wavey one that I have made: